 In each of these countries, Volunteers work with governments, schools, and entrepreneurs to address changing and complex needs in education, health and HIV/AIDS, business, information technology, agriculture, and the environment.
 When they return home, Peace Corps Volunteers bring their knowledge and experiences—and a global outlook—back to the U.S., enriching the lives of those around them.

-UC Davis is a top volunteer-producing university and has a dedicated Peace Corps recruitment advisor on staff at the Internship and Career Center.
+UC Davis is a top volunteer-producing university and frequently has a Peace Corps recruiter on campus.
+Please log into Handshake to see availability.

 If you are interested in applying to the Peace Corps, we highly encourage you to speak with a Peace Corps recruitment advisor prior to applying.
 You should start the application process at least six months prior to your planned travel date.
 View the application steps for more detailed instructions.